felangel/bloc/packages/flutter_bloc/README.md

 )
 ```

-**BlocConsumer** exposes a `builder` and `listener` in order react to new states. `BlocConsumer` is analogous to a nested `BlocListener` and `BlocBuilder` but reduces the amount of boilerplate needed. `BlocConsumer` should only be used when it is necessary to both rebuild UI and execute other reactions to state changes in the `cubit`. `BlocConsumer` takes a required `BlocWidgetBuilder` and `BlocWidgetListener` and an optional `cubit`, `BlocBuilderCondition`, and `BlocListenerCondition`.
+**BlocConsumer** exposes a `builder` and `listener` in order react to new states. `BlocConsumer` is analogous to a nested `BlocListener` and `BlocBuilder` but reduces the amount of boilerplate needed. `BlocConsumer` should only be used when it is necessary to both rebuild UI and execute other reactions to state changes in the `bloc`. `BlocConsumer` takes a required `BlocWidgetBuilder` and `BlocWidgetListener` and an optional `bloc`, `BlocBuilderCondition`, and `BlocListenerCondition`.

-If the `cubit` parameter is omitted, `BlocConsumer` will automatically perform a lookup using
+If the `bloc` parameter is omitted, `BlocConsumer` will automatically perform a lookup using
 `BlocProvider` and the current `BuildContext`.

 ```dart